 Meet Connie Stark

-At Robyn, Connie didn’t just lead a program, she reimagined how fertility coaching could scale nationally.
-As Director of Fertility Coaching Services, she collaborated with cross-functional teams to build a digitally accessible platform in partnership with Ferring Pharmaceuticals.
-She created, designed, staffed, and launched a program that reached more than 22,000 aspiring parents in under three years, achieving 95% satisfaction rates.
-Her Five Points of Wellbeing methodology became a model for comprehensive, scalable fertility support.
+At Robyn, Connie didn’t simply lead a program, she reimagined how fertility coaching could reach people at scale.
+As Director of Fertility Coaching Services, she collaborated with cross-functional teams to build a digitally accessible platform in partnership with a global pharmaceutical company.
+She created, designed, staffed, and launched a national program that reached more than 22,000 aspiring parents in under three years, achieving 95% satisfaction rates.

 1988: The Exam Room

-Later that day, her husband, already her partner in life, asked her a question that would quietly shape everything that followed:
+Later that day, her husband, already her partner in life, asked a question that would quietly shape everything that followed: “Do you want to walk again, or listen to the uncertainty of maybe you won’t?”

 Connie made a decision.
 She would walk again.